 Despite not being a single continuous road, the Cedar Avenue of Nikkō is listed in the Guinness Book of World Records as the longest tree-lined avenue in the world.
 It’s also the only cultural property designated by the Japanese government as both a Special Historic Site and a Special Natural Monument.

 After the death of Tokugawa Ieyasu, the founder of the Tokugawa shogunate, the grand Nikkō Tōshōgū shrine was established to entomb his remains.
-Samurai lords from across the country traveled to Nikkō to visit his grave, and the road from Edo (today’s Tokyo) to Nikkō was rapidly renovated.
-Matsudaira Masatsuna, a samurai lord who served Ieyasu in his youth, began planting cryptomeria trees imported from Kii Province to honor his former master.
-He continued to plant them for over 20 years until his death.
-By 1648, about 15,000 trees had been planted along Cedar Avenue.
+Samurai lords from across the country traveled to Nikkō to visit his grave and pay respect to the great shogun, and the road from Edo (today’s Tokyo) to Nikkō was rapidly renovated.
+Matsudaira Masatsuna, a samurai lord who served Ieyasu in his youth, began planting cryptomeria trees imported from Kii Province to honor his former master, continueing to plant them for over 20 years until his death.
+By 1648, about 15,000 trees had been planted along the Cedar Avenue.

 Know Before You Go